fredotran/minilab-project/README.md

 ## Setup the workspace with ROS.

-There is already a very nice tutorial page you can find here : https://wiki.ros.org/Mini-Lab/Tutorials/Workstation_installation to setup your workstation and use the robot with ROS packages.
+There is already a very nice tutorial page you can find [here](https://wiki.ros.org/Mini-Lab/Tutorials/Workstation_installation) to setup your workstation and use the robot with ROS packages.

 ## Objectives.

-For this work, we had the 2-wheeled mobile robot Minilab which is equipped with two sensors :  a*** LIDAR sensor*** and a ***RGB-camera sensor***.
+For this work, we had the 2-wheeled mobile robot Minilab which is equipped with two sensors :  a ***LIDAR sensor*** and a ***RGB-camera sensor***.
 We controlled the robot using an ROS interface coding in Python with a pre-existed architecture and we are only using the LIDAR sensor for collecting data of the rover's position and angles.

 **We had three main objectives to complete in this practical work  :**